The Best Celebrity Wines And Spirits That Are Worth Trying

 View this post on Instagram

-Cofounded by Eva Longoria and crafted by Alejandra Pelayo, Casa Del Sol Reposado (US$70 or RM 317) benefits from four months in Cognac and other French oak barrels, resulting in a silk-textured tequila, subtly sweet with suggestions of pineapples, coconut, vanilla, and rosemary.
+Cofounded by Eva Longoria and crafted by Alejandra Pelayo, Casa Del Sol Reposado (US$70 or $S98) benefits from four months in Cognac and other French oak barrels, resulting in a silk-textured tequila, subtly sweet with suggestions of pineapples, coconut, vanilla, and rosemary.

 Blanco Tequila